-We have a dream of making Kansas City a more mindful city – a community where people feel even more intimately connected to the places they live, work, and play as well as to one another.
+We have a dream of making Kansas City a more mindful city – a community where people feel even more intimately connected to the places they live, work, and play as well as to one another (what is mindfulness?).
 In a mindful city, residents join together to promote social, economic, and environmental justice; safety, health and wellbeing; and opportunities for joy, delight and discovery.
 Mindful citizens offer compassionate attention to the most vulnerable among us as well as those who work tirelessly to care for them (healthcare providers, public safety officers, educators, civic leaders, social service agencies, philanthropic organizations, etc.).
 A mindful city is flexible, responsive and resilient in an ever-changing world.
 It is an inclusive place with a kind and welcoming culture in which people from all walks of life can thrive and flourish.

 Why would we want to become a more mindful city?